The Question Authority, a novel

-A middle-aged civil servant moves back to her old Brooklyn neighborhood and, reunited with her childhood best friend, confronts the damage done by their charismatic, sexually exploitative 8th grade teacher.
+A middle-aged civil servant returns to her old Brooklyn neighborhood and confronts the damage done by her charismatic, sexually exploitative 8th grade teacher.
+(Here’s a memory piece from my own life, on which the novel is partly based: The Darkroom.)

 A new novel will reignite your #MeToo rage